 Peter, in His first encounter with Jesus said,

 “Depart from me Lord, I am a sinful man.”

 And Isaiah said,

 “I saw the Lord…woe to me!
 For I am a man of unclean lips!”

-But both those guys hung around long enough to be shocked by the love of God.
-As have I. So, there’s one less nun, but nonetheless, I serve the Lord Jesus Christ.
+But both those guys hung around long enough to experience the Lord’s kindness that leads to repentance.
+As have I. So, while there’s one less nun, I serve the Lord Jesus Christ, nonetheless.